sst/guide/_chapters/create-a-build-script.md

 title: Create a Build Script
 date: 2018-03-26 00:00:00
 code: frontend
 description: To configure our Create React App with Netlify, we need to add a build script to our project root.
-And to ensure that we return a HTTP status code of 200 for our React Router routes, add a _redirects file as well.
+To make sure that we return a HTTP status code of 200 for our React Router routes we will be adding a redirects rule.
 comments_id: create-a-build-script/189
 ---